Which is better sanitizing or

 Cleaning

-The answer to 'which is better sanitizing or' is that sanitizing is generally better than just cleaning for disinfecting and killing germs.
-Sanitizing uses chemicals or high heat to kill 99.9% of bacteria, viruses, and other microbes, while cleaning with soap and water only removes visible dirt and debris.
+The answer to 'which is better sanitizing or' is that sanitizing is generally better than just cleaning in most situations.
+Sanitizing uses chemical agents to kill 99.9% of germs, bacteria, and viruses, while cleaning simply removes visible dirt and debris.
+Sanitizing provides an extra layer of protection against the spread of illnesses and infections.

 Step-by-Step Guide